 - Dig Deeper: All You Need To Know About Eldercare Arrangements

 - Get It Done: Everplans “Eldercare Living Preferences” section

 Answer this simple question: Do you want to be buried, cremated, or have your body donated to science?

 Next up: What type of funeral do you want?
 By letting your family know what you have in mind, or planning it in advance, you’re relieving a huge burden.
 Aspects to keep in mind:

 Pre-Planning You May Have Done (example: you already own a burial plot) | Type & Location of Service | Related Events (example: Memorial Service, Wake, Shiva) | Officiant | Pallbearers | Eulogies | Readings/Prayers/Music | People You Want To Attend (this can be general or include a specific guest list)

-- Get It Done: “Funeral Preferences” section
+- Get It Done: “Funeral or Memorial Preferences” section

 Reap The Benefits

 Never leave are benefits you earned throughout your life -- often through your job or service in the military -- on the table.
 Share the relevant info with your family or else the things you worked so hard for could disappear into a bureaucratic void.
 Here are the types of benefits to organize and share:

 Pensions | Social Security | Military | Disability | Other Annuities or Benefits (example: Child or Spousal Support, Longevity Insurance, Lottery or Prize, Reverse Mortgage, Legal Settlement)